Mrdolls/ezprompt/README.md

 ## Features

-- Customizable prompt creation.
+- `Customizable prompt` creation.

-- Character-by-character user input reading.
+- `Character-by-character` user input reading.

 - Built-in history management:

-  - Each validated input is automatically added to the history.
+  - Each validated input is `automatically added` to the history.

-  - Navigation using the arrow keys ↑ and ↓.
+  - Navigation using the arrow keys `↑ & ↓` for `history` and `← & →` for `moving the cursor`.

-- Input buffer clearing after processing.
+- Input buffer `clearing` after processing.

 - Utility functions included (ft_strdup, ft_strlen, etc.).